GallifreyanCode/slides4j/README.md

 ## Slides4j ##

 Create interactive slideshows with Java.
 Powered by impress.js and mustache.java.
+This is just an experiment.

 ### Build ###

+Slides4j is built with Maven.

-Run mvn clean install on parent.
+    mvn clean install

+It will generate the API JAR and example WAR.

 ### Run example ###

-Execute mvn jetty:run-war on the example to start the slideshow.
+Navigate to the location of the example and execute the following command to start the it on a local server.

-Default url is localhost:9773/slideshow
+    mvn jetty:run-war

+The default URL is [localhost:9773/slideshow](localhost:9773/slideshow).
-Port can be changed by changing the jetty.port property in the pom.
+The port can be changed in its pom.xml, change the jetty.port property to whatever port you like.
+The rest of the URL can be found in the web.xml.